Growth Management Laws and Rules

 The Growth Management Act (GMA) establishes state goals, sets deadlines for compliance, and offers direction on how to prepare local comprehensive plans and development regulations and requirements for early and continuous public participation.

 The GMA requires state and local governments to manage Washington’s growth by identifying and protecting critical areas and natural resource lands, designating urban growth areas, preparing comprehensive plans and implementing them through capital investments and development regulations.

 Commerce is updating rules guiding implementation of the Growth Management Act (GMA).
-We are updating rules in two different tracks.
-To sign up for the listserv please go here
+We are updating rules in two different tracks and have recently adopted new rules.
+To sign up for the listserv please go here.

 How to get involved:

 Subscribe to the WAC Update ListServ

 for updates on the status of rule development and opportunities for public comment.
 Please e-mail comments or questions to WACUPDATE@commerce.wa.gov